wojciech-kulik/xcodebuild.nvim/README.md

 - [x] Showing test duration next to each test.
 - [x] Showing test errors in diagnostics and on the quickfix list.
 - [x] Showing build errors and warnings on the quickfix list.
-- [x] Advanced log parser to detect all errors, warnings, and failing tests to present them nicely formatted.
+- [x] Advanced log parser to detect all errors, warnings, and failing tests and to present them nicely formatted.
 - [x] Auto saving files before build or test actions.
-- [x] [nvim-dap](https://github.com/mfussenegger/nvim-dap) helper function to let you easily build, run, and attach the debugger.
+- [x] [nvim-dap](https://github.com/mfussenegger/nvim-dap) helper functions to let you easily build, run, and attach the debugger.
 - [x] [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) integration to show pickers with selectable project options.
 - [x] Picker with all available actions.

 ## 👷 Limitations

 The plugin assumes that test class name should match file name.
-If in logs `YourTraget.YourTestClass.testYourTest` appears, the plugin is trying to locate `YourTestClass.swift` file and show test results there (marks + diagnostics + quickfix).
+If `YourTraget.YourTestClass.testYourTest` appears in logs, the plugin will try locating `YourTestClass.swift` file and show test results there (marks + diagnostics + quickfix).

 If you have a different naming convention, or if you have multiple test classes named the same across the project, it may not work correctly.